Why Lot Value Drives Tarrytown Decisions

 The best signal for lot value is nearby teardown or vacant-lot comps.
 Pair those with a realistic as-completed value for either a renovated home or a new build so you can see which path produces a stronger outcome.

-You deserve clear answers and a smooth path to a great result.
-As a boutique, family-led team, we combine hyperlocal expertise in Tarrytown with a concierge process.
+As a family-led team, we combine hyperlocal expertise in Tarrytown with a concierge process.
 We source the right comps, coordinate arborists, surveyors, engineers, and trusted builders, and map your permitting pathway so there are fewer surprises.
 Our networks also surface exclusive and off-market options that can change the equation in your favor.

-If you are weighing renovation versus teardown in 78703, connect with Joe & Cara Keenan for a private, data-driven consultation.
+If you are weighing renovation versus teardown in 78703, connect with Joe and Cara Keenan for a private, data-driven consultation.

 How do I estimate a Tarrytown lot premium quickly?